 Important Note: Notice, the text to check if conditions for free flow are fulfilled, before accepting the design.
 This is true for z>0.5H, i.e., the headloss is at least half the flow depth above sill level.

-The settings responsible for the hydraulic design and sizing of the outlet structure are presented below.
+The settings responsible for the hydraulic design and sizing of the outlet structure are located in two views:

 |